SlugBot/web/content/Discord/Pvplb/Point Settings.md

 **Default**: `0`
 ### eloChangeFactor
-The maximum ELO loss/gain from a match
+The maximum ELO loss/gain from a match.

 **Default**: `32`